fukuiretu/amazon-kinesis-client-library-php/README.md

 I want to simplify the management of Shard Id and Sequence Number taken out from the Stream.
 In addition, storage to manage is also an option.

+I refer to the https://github.com/awslabs/amazon-kinesis-client part.
+Thank you.

 # Requirements
 - PHP >= 5.3.3